2023 COVID requirements:

-Below are the guidelines for the fall semester.
+Below are the guidelines for 2023.
 As has been the case throughout the course of this pandemic, we will need to continue to be flexible and make adjustments as circumstances change.

-- Duke will require all students to get a negative PCR test before arriving on campus, preferably within 72 hours of arrival.
-Tests are not required to be submitted to Duke, but participation is considered as part of the Duke Community Standard.
+- All students should get a negative COVID test before arriving on campus, preferably within 72 hours of arrival.
+Test results are not required to be submitted to Duke, but participation is considered as part of the Duke Community Standard.

-- Anyone who tests positive should contact Student Health and delay their arrival until cleared by Student Health.
+- Any student who tests positive should contact Student Health and delay their arrival until cleared by Student Health.

 - Duke will continue to offer limited surveillance testing for asymptomatic students, faculty and staff until Friday, March 10, 2023.
 The following two test sites will be available from 8:30 a.m. – 3:30 p.m.
 Monday through Thursday until that time: